Writing

 Nobody was in any doubt.
 The hall resounded with the reply: ‘Wi!
 Wi!’
 ‘Yes!’

 ‘Do you want to be rich?’ he repeated, and the hall exploded.
 ‘Wi!
-Wi!’
+Wi!

 ‘I have a secret I’m going to share with all of you here today.’

-‘Di nou!’ a woman cried, unable to contain her enthusiasm.
-‘Tell us!’
 Was she a plant?
 Dolores narrowed her eyes, seeking out the voice.
-She twisted off the cap of a bottle of Cristal water and sniffed at it before taking a draft.
+Twisting off the cap of a bottle of Cristal water she sniffed at it before taking a draft.
 It smelt of the mouth of the sinkhole at home.
-She left a reluctant crimson lipstick stain on the neck of the bottle and raised her eyes to the stage.
+She raised her eyes to the stage, leaving a crimson lipstick stain on the neck of her water bottle.

 Somebody shouted, ‘A thousand dollars.’
+Mumbled awe from the audience.

 The man on stage folded his arms, pursed his lips and shook his head.
 ‘Not a thousand dollars.’